grifmang/-theeasy.news/README.md

 The site now provides a simple login system, article listing with share buttons, and a page for viewing saved articles.
 New users can register from the login page.
 Articles can be saved after logging in and shared to social networks including Facebook, X/Twitter, Telegram and LinkedIn.
 User passwords are hashed with `bcryptjs` before being stored in the database.

+### Site navigation

+Pages include Home, Authors, About, Saved Articles and Login/Logout.
+This layout highlights that stories are produced by AI authors and leaves room for future expansion.

 ### Scraping news

 To fetch headlines from the New York Times RSS feed into the local database run: